-Note: The minim icon might appear in the overflow area of the system tray (accessed by clicking the upward-pointing arrow in the system tray).
+Note: The minim icon might appear in the overflow area of the system tray (accessed by clicking the upward-pointing arrow icon in the system tray).
 On Windows 10, the system tray is described as the taskbar notification area, the icons in the overflow area are described as hidden icons and the upward-pointing arrow icon is described as the Show hidden icons arrow.

 - MinimServer will scan all your music files and complete its startup.
 This will take a bit longer than usual if it's the first time you've done this.
 If startup is successful, the tray icon will turn green.
 If startup fails for any reason, the tray icon will turn red and you'll see a pop-up message describing the problem.

 - It's a good idea to check the MinimServer log to see if there are any warning or error messages about problems found by MinimServer while scanning your music files.
 To do this, right-click on the tray icon and select "Show log".
 A warning in the log means that MinimServer has found something wrong with a file, but has been able to read the file and make it available for browsing and playing.
 An error in the log means that MinimServer wasn't able to read the file.
 If you see a message you don't understand, you can get help by creating a new thread in the MinimServer support forum as described on the Support page.